Two steps backwards on IPv6 adoption in 2017

-The web as a whole might be steadily progression towards greater IPv6 adoption, but my own journey have hit some rough patches in the last year.
+The web as a whole might be steadily progressing towards greater IPv6 adoption, but my own journey has hit some rough patches in the last year.
 My website is now IPv4-only and so is my home internet connection.
 Here is my year in IPv6.

 Ctrl blog off IPv6